Adaptive Objects

 key/values, dictionaries or hashes encapsulate data in other popular

 languages.
-With Adaptive Objects
+With Adaptive Objects, the object

 that contains data is described by another object, called its

-.
+Object Type.
 The keys and values on the Adaptive

 Object are referred to as Adaptive Properties